-Please see the pharmacist registration pathways and review the one that best describes you to determine if you must complete SPT or undergo PACE.
+Please see the pharmacist registration pathways and review the one that best describes you.
 The steps of each pathway are listed in sequence; information about what must be completed before you may move to the next step or requirements that may be met earlier in your registration process is provided in the pathways.

 Please review these documents before contacting the College to ask about PACE and your registration process.